 Above all, it is important to recognize the covert narcissist’s manipulations in the flow of the relationship.
 If you assume the person you are connecting with is adhering to the golden rule, you learn to brush away your doubt, hoping to maintain the momentum.
 We all want to believe in the best of people, and to give our budding relationships the best chance of succeeding.
 In doing so, however, we risk allowing the covert narcissist to a) gradually wear down our self-esteem, and b) gradually groom us to behave how they want.

 The term ‘covert’ exists for a reason; the narcissist wants to dominate you without you even recognizing it.
 Being an empathic human being with healthy shame, you try not to judge people too soon.
 Meanwhile, the damage is being done, and it is not until you are spat out does the full weight of what happened hit you.
 In every relationship, you should trust the other person but verify their intentions.
 We all make mistakes in how we treat others, but usually these slip-ups are accompanied by obvious reasons (a bad mood, fatigue, a blind spot in a person’s social map, etc..).
 Judge based on your inner radar.
 If things feel off, that’s because they probably are, and there is a reason for it.

-To better recognize the covert dynamics between a narcissist and their target and recover from narcissistic abuse, check out the following books:
+To better recognize the covert dynamics between a narcissist and their target and begin healing from a narcissistic relationship, check out How To Kill A Narcissist.